 At DHS, Dr. Ozment has led the U.S. government’s response to dozens of incidents in the government and private sector.
-Among recent events, he led the team that was called in to find and remove the intruders at OPM and separately to respond to the cyber attack that turned off power to over 200,000 individuals in the Ukraine.
-His team built and operates the first government-wide intrusion prevention system and is working with federal agencies to deploy endpoint monitoring solutions across millions of government computers.
+During his tenure, his teams have been called in to find and remove the intruders at OPM and separately to travel to Ukraine to better understand and share information about the cyber attack that turned off power to over 200,000 customers.
+His team built and operates a classified, government-wide intrusion prevention system and is working with federal agencies to deploy endpoint monitoring solutions across millions of government computers.
 By establishing policy with clear metrics and holding agencies accountable, Dr. Ozment has driven a measurable decrease in the cyber risk faced by government agencies.

 Prior to joining DHS, Dr. Ozment served at the White House as the President’s Senior Director for Cybersecurity where he led a team that developed national policy and coordinated federal cybersecurity efforts.
 He was responsible for the development and implementation of the President’s Executive Order 13636 on Improving Critical Infrastructure Cybersecurity.
 He then oversaw the resulting development of the NIST Cybersecurity Framework.
 Dr. Ozment also led the development of the National Strategy for Trusted Identities in Cyberspace, a signature initiative by the Administration to improve online authentication.

-Prior to joining the White House, Dr. Ozment led an operational security group at DHS that oversaw compliance, metrics, and security authorization for the Department’s Chief Information Security Officer.
-Previously, Dr. Ozment served in cybersecurity roles with the Office of the Secretary of Defense, National Security Agency, Merrill Lynch, and Nortel Networks.
+Before joining the White House, Dr. Ozment led an operational security group at DHS that oversaw compliance, metrics, and security authorization for the Department’s Chief Information Security Officer.
+Previously, Dr. Ozment served in cybersecurity or technical roles with the Office of the Secretary of Defense, National Security Agency, Merrill Lynch, and Nortel Networks.

 Dr. Ozment earned a Bachelor of Science degree in Computer Science from Georgia Tech.
 While studying in the United Kingdom on a Marshall Scholarship, he earned a Master of Science degree in International Relations from the London School of Economics, and a Ph.D. in Computer Science from the University of Cambridge.